 The Equator Principles were launched in 2003 and were updated several times as part of an extensive stakeholder dialogue.
 The last update Equator Principles 4 came into effect in October 2020 with a range of amendments, including stronger focus on climate change, human rights, biodiversity and indigenous peoples.

 Although our due diligence of client transactions has long reflected these principles and the underlying IFC Performance Standards, formally adopting and implementing the principles, underscores our commitment to managing ES risks in project finance.

-Below you will find ongoing information on Equator Principles implementation at Deutsche Bank as well as related annual reporting.
+Below you will find ongoing information on Equator Principles Implementation at Deutsche Bank.

 Our Supply Chain

 Deutsche Bank spends more than 8 billion euros a year on products and services from third-party vendors.
 The bank aims to use its purchasing power to drive greater ESG accountability and transparency across the supply chain and to ensure that all suppliers meet the high environmental, social and governance (ESG) requirements.